 Since 2008 Stacy has run writing workshops for WRITE AROUND PORTLAND, a non-profit that provides free 10-week workshops for those who would not otherwise have access to writing in community with others due to income, disability or other barriers.
 He is also a speaker, contributor and workshop trainer with the NORTHWEST NARRATIVE MEDICINE COLLABORATIVE based out of Oregon Health & Science University and the co-founder of the FULL FRONTAL WRITING COLLECTIVE, a community of poets and writers in Portland, Oregon that meets weekly for prompt-based writing and critique.

-By day, Stacy listens to people's stories of frustration and works to create positive change in their lives.
-Born and raised in California, schooled in New York, he now lives with his husband and dog in a 1912 farmhouse built from old-growth Oregon timber.
-He tries not to mind the ghosts in the basement where he writes with an industrial space heater and a small therapy lamp.
+He lives in a simple farmhouse built from old-growth Oregon timber, trying not to mind the ghosts in the basement where he writes with an industrial space heater and a small therapy lamp.